Part-Time Faculty - Humanities & Music

 For HUMANITIES 110 - East Meets West:

-Martin J, Gannon and Rajnandini Pillai, Understanding Global Cultures: 4th, 5th, or 6th edition.
+Martin J, Gannon and Rajnandini Pillai, Understanding Global Cultures: 4th, 5th, or 6th edition (print or e-textbook).